petergithub/notes/01Technology/kubernetes/kubernetesNotes.md

 Copying Kubernetes Secrets Between Namespaces: `kubectl get secret gitlab-registry --namespace=revsys-com -o yaml | kubectl apply --namespace=devspectrum-dev -f -`

-`exec` form—For example, `ENTRYPOINT ["node", "app.js"]`: runs the node process directly (not inside a shell) `shell` form—For example, `ENTRYPOINT node app.js`: used the shell form

 ### System

 `kubectl get events` 查看相关事件

 ### [Managing Resources for Containers](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/)

-**request**: the scheduler uses this information to decide which node to place the Pod on.
+* **request**: the scheduler uses this information to decide which node to place the Pod on.
 The kubelet also reserves at least the request amount of that system resource specifically for that container to use.
 It is default to the limits if requests is not set explicitly.
-**limit**: the kubelet enforces those limits so that the running container is not allowed to use more of that resource than the limit you set
+* **limit**: the kubelet enforces those limits so that the running container is not allowed to use more of that resource than the limit you set

 #### Exceeding the limits